-Conclusion: This synthesis yields evidence that two parent-rated screeners, the CDI and LDS, can accurately identify children for diagnostic evaluations and interventions and likely can be interpreted with little difficulty in the primary care setting.
+Conclusion: Our review yields evidence that two parent-rated screening instruments, the CDI and LDS, can accurately identify children for diagnostic evaluations and interventions and likely can be interpreted with little difficulty in the primary care setting.
 Some treatments for young children identified with speech and language delays and disorders may be effective.